SIGNIFICANT ACCOUNTING POLICIES FOR THE FY 2024-25

 Income tax expense is the aggregate amount of current tax including Minimum Alternate Tax (MAT), wherever applicable and deferred tax expense incurred by the Bank.
 The current tax and deferred tax are determined in accordance with the provisions of the Income Tax Act, 1961 and as per Accounting Standard 22 - Accounting for Taxes on Income respectively after taking into account taxes paid at the foreign offices, which are based on the tax laws of respective jurisdictions.

-MAT credit is recognized as an asset only when and to the extent there is convincing evidence that there will be payment of normal income tax during the period specified under the income Tax Act, 1961.
+MAT credit is recognized as an asset only when and to the extent there is convincing evidence that there will be payment of normal income tax during the period specified under the Income Tax Act, 1961.

-Deferred Tax adjustments comprises of changes in the deferred tax assets or liabilities during the year.
-Deferred tax assets and liabilities are recognized by considering the impact of timing differences between taxable income and accounting income for the current year, and carry forward losses.
+of timing differences between taxable income and accounting income for the current year, and carry forward losses.
 Deferred tax assets and liabilities are measured using tax rates and tax laws that have been enacted or substantively enacted at the balance sheet date.
 The impact of changes in deferred tax assets and liabilities is recognized in the profit and loss account.
 Deferred tax assets are recognized and re-assessed at each reporting date, based upon management's judgment as to whether their realization is considered as reasonably/ virtually certain.

 11. EARNINGS PER SHARE: